PID controller: Origins

 The centrifugal governor was invented by Christiaan Huygens in the 17th century to regulate the gap between millstones in windmills depending on the speed of rotation, and thereby compensate for the variable speed of grain feed.

-With the invention of the low-pressure stationary steam engine, there was a need for automatic speed control, and James Watt's self-designed "conical pendulum" governor, a set of revolving steel balls attached to a vertical spindle by link arms, came to be an industry standard.
+With the invention of the low-pressure stationary steam engine, there was a need for automatic speed control, and James Watt's "conical pendulum" governor, a set of revolving steel balls attached to a vertical spindle by link arms, came to be an industry standard.
 This was based on the millstone-gap control concept.

 Rotating-governor speed control, however, was still variable under conditions of varying load, where the shortcoming of what is now known as proportional control alone was evident.
 The error between the desired speed and the actual speed would increase with increasing load.
 In the 19th century, the theoretical basis for the operation of governors was first described by James Clerk Maxwell in 1868 in his now-famous paper On Governors.
 He explored the mathematical basis for control stability and progressed a good way towards a solution, but made an appeal for mathematicians to examine the problem.
 The problem was examined further in 1874 by Edward Routh, Charles Sturm, and in 1895, Adolf Hurwitz, all of whom contributed to the establishment of control stability criteria.

 In subsequent applications, speed governors were further refined, notably by American scientist Willard Gibbs, who in 1872 theoretically analyzed Watt's conical pendulum governor.

 About this time, the invention of the Whitehead torpedo posed a control problem that required accurate control of the running depth.
 Use of a depth pressure sensor alone proved inadequate, and a pendulum that measured the fore and aft pitch of the torpedo was combined with depth measurement to become the pendulum-and-hydrostat control.
 Pressure control provided only a proportional control that, if the control gain was too high, would become unstable and go into overshoot with considerable instability of depth-holding.
 The pendulum added what is now known as derivative control, which damped the oscillations by detecting the torpedo dive/climb angle and thereby the rate-of-change of depth.
 This development (named by Whitehead as "The Secret" to give no clue to its action) was around 1868.